Tungill/Godot-v4.5-Project-Template/local_testing/local_testing_readme.txt

 Once the assets are ready for use, they simply moves the assets to the project-specific folder and fixes the redirectors.
 This is essentially “promoting” the assets from experimental to production.

-Once the project is first pushed on git, add "local_testing" to the git ignore:
- "local_testing/" ; so the version control system is not sharing the experimentals assets.